 - Quit smoking

-- Drink at least 2 litres of water a day
+- Drink at least 2 liters of water a day

 Get inspired by these 15 Fitness Goals That Will Help You Live a Healthier Life This Year.